Geometry-enhanced graph neural network for learning the smoothness of glassy dynamics from static structure: Introduction

-To address the above challenges, we first present a novel graph-based method for evaluating the global and local smoothness of dynamics over time.
-The results of the spectral graph analysis reveal that the dynamics shifts concerning time.
-The translation is primarily controlled by the spectral features of the dynamic propensity on the graph.
-This requires the model to be capable of predicting multiple levels of local smoothness from a single static structure, which GNN models presently overlook.
-Especially in the short-time scale, the dominant high-frequency pattern of the particle dynamics makes the GNN's prediction accuracy declines more sharply than in the slow $\alpha$ relaxation.
-To alleviate this, we develop a novel geometry-enhanced Graph Neural Network (Geo-GNN). which enhances the generalization performance of dynamics prediction across a wide range of times.
-To provide a more accurate depiction of underlying smooth patterns while establishing the link between structure and dynamics, we meticulously developed the Geo-GNN encoding and aggregation processes.
+This paper introduces the dynamic smoothness of the glassy system, a novel concept that can depict the spatial relationship of dynamics from a graph perspective.
+We start by leveraging the graph signal processing tools to review the glassy dynamics on the graph, both globally and locally.
+The graph analysis results reveal that the dynamics at different time scales exhibit varying degrees of smoothness.
+Keeping this concept in mind, we propose two types of frameworks to enhance the capability of learning the smoothness of dynamics.
+Based on these frameworks, we propose a novel geometry-enhanced Graph Neural Network (Geo-GNN) that can efficiently predict the dynamics on different time scales from a single static structure.
+Specifically, we meticulously developed the Geo-GNN encoding and aggregation processes to provide a more accurate depiction of underlying particle smoothness.
 Experimental results on the Kob-Andersen system show that our model can autonomously understand the underlying dynamic patterns and surpass the existing approaches in predicting short- and long-time dynamics.
-To the best of our knowledge, this is the first report on using graph spectral theory in studying structural heterogeneity.
+This is the first report on graph theory to study structure-dynamic relationships in glass systems.